fedor-rusak/thoughts/README.md

 * drop - for deleting chosen note.
 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
-* browse - to see thoughts sorted by date.
-Up and down to navigate.
+* browse - to see thoughts sorted by tag (date by default).
+Up and down to navigate across tag index.
+Left and right to choose tag for index.
 Enter to choose note for editing.

 Hit ESC or Ctrl-C to exit.